nembrinj/protofablab/2025/projects/Group103/README.md

 *Final Iteration*:

-- **Considered Implementation:** Measuring the optimal distance from the ramp to the robot with the extension considered as well, and inspired by how we designed the LED ball to fit together, the connectors where a resounding success from the getgo.
+- **Considered Implementation:** Measuring the optimal distance from the ramp to the robot with the extension considered as well, and inspired by how we designed the LED ball to fit together, the connectors were a resounding success from the get-go.

 Model file of the last iteration can be found ```./3D-Models/bot_mounts_1.f3d```.